 The Income Tax (Earnings and Pensions) Act 2003 does not allow self-employment when a recruitment agency is involved in the relationship between supplier and client.

-Also, if you are hired as a sole trader, and subsequently found to be an ’employee’ for tax purposes, then you could make a claim for employment rights from your recruiter.
+Also, if you are hired as a sole trader and subsequently found to be an ’employee’ for tax purposes, you could claim employment rights from your recruiter.

 The recruiter could also become liable for additional tax and NICs.